Chapter Seven: The Ravellers

 Oh gods, this was exactly like me and Yali, wasn’t it.
 I was complaining about the same things I’d been doing last week.
 I couldn’t help but laugh.
 Okay, universe, you got me fair and square.

 I mostly left them alone.
-But Morrow couldn’t resist pestering them for information – at least, when I wasn’t keeping him occupied on the underside.
+But Morrow couldn’t resist pestering them for information – at least, when I wasn’t keeping him busy on the underside.
 Generally, Justicar fended him off while Yali continued working.
 It was like Yali was using her as a bodyguard.
 That kind of irritated me for some reason.

 “Heyyyy you two how’s it going?
 Spotted any cool stars yet??” said Morrow, for the umpteenth time.